glasnt/talks/2015_08_DevWorld/slides.md

 Note: with a bit of influence, these people can grow into awesome

 Cython for distributed-multiprocess steganographic md5sum-collision generation.

 ---

+# Give your helpers something to show for their work <!-- .slide: class="center" -->

+---
  <img src="pictures/b_linked.png" style="margin-top: -50px" />